-Following are some key written communication design considerations on how to enhance customer communication with members of the public.
+Below are some key considerations for designing written communication.
+Clear written communication can improve communication with your customers and members of the public.

 The way you communicate with members of the public is very important; your tone, the words you use and the way you write.
 It is important to think about whom you are writing for (members of the public) and what they know about your organisation (particularly their familiarity with the technical terms you may use).

 Think of the person you are writing for

 - What background information do they know about your organisation?

 - Are they familiar with the technical terms your organisation uses?

 - How will they read the document?
 Will they just skip to the section of interest to them?

 The Official Languages (Amendment) Act 2021was enacted in December 2021 and amends and extends the Official Languages Act 2003.
 This legislation sets out the duties of public bodies regarding the provision of services in Irish and the rights of the public to avail of those services.

 Alternate formats are different ways of presenting information and conducting communications.
 Some examples of alternate formats, described in the glossary, are:

 - Large Print